-The FY2005 omnibus bill contained \$2,304.8 million for campaigns, vs. \$2,393.8 million requested.
+The FY2005 omnibus bill contained \$2,304.8 million for Campaigns, vs. \$2,393.8 million requested.
 Conferees expressed concern over a slip in the target date, from 2010 to 2014, for achieving ignition with the National Ignition Facility (NIF; see below), and directed several studies on this topic.
 Conferees also focused on the Pit Manufacturing and Certification Campaign, which is working to produce "pits" (the fissile core of the primary stage of nuclear weapons) and to certify them for use in the stockpile.
 Congress provided \$130.9 million, vs. \$132.0 million requested, for W88 pit manufacturing.
 Congress reduced funds for the Modern Pit Facility (MPF), a proposed manufacturing facility to become operational around 2021, from \$29.8 million requested to \$6.9 million, and barred use of funds to select a construction site for MPF in FY2005.

-For FY2006, NNSA requests \$2,080.4 million for campaigns, vs. \$2,304.8 million appropriated for FY2005.
-Many items within campaigns have significance for policy decisions.
+For FY2006, NNSA requested \$2,080.4 million for Campaigns, vs. \$2,304.8 million appropriated for FY2005.
+Many items within Campaigns have significance for policy decisions.
 As one example, the Science Campaign's goals include improving the ability to assess warhead performance without nuclear testing, improving readiness to conduct tests should the need arise, and maintaining the scientific infrastructure of the nuclear weapons laboratories.
 H.R.
-2419 as passed by the House reduces funds for various campaigns; the bill as passed by the Senate provides a slight net increase.
+2419 as passed by the House reduces funds for Campaigns; the bill as passed by the Senate provides a slight net increase.
+The conference bill contains \$2,144.6 million.

 H.R.
 2419 as passed by the House eliminates MPF funds until "capacity requirements tied to the long-term stockpile size are determined" and "until the long-term strategy for the physical infrastructure of the weapons complex has incorporated the Reliable Replacement Warhead strategy."
 The bill as passed by the Senate provides the amount requested for MPF, \$7.7 million.
+The conference bill provides no funds for MPF.
+Conferees directed NNSA to focus on improving manufacturing capability at a facility (TA-55) at Los Alamos National Laboratory, currently used to produce pits on a small scale.

 The test readiness posture - the time between a presidential order to resume testing and the conduct of the test - has been controversial.
 In FY2004, the defense authorization conference report called for a posture of at most 18 months, while the energy and water conference report called for NNSA "to focus on restoring a rigorous test readiness program that is capable of meeting the current 24-month requirement before requesting significant additional funds to pursue a more aggressive goal of an 18-month readiness posture."
 The FY2005 omnibus conference report did not address the topic, and for FY2006 NNSA requested \$25.0 million for Test Readiness, part of the Science Campaign, "to continue improving the state of readiness to reach an 18-month test-readiness posture in FY2006."
 H.R.
 2419 as passed by the House reduces Test Readiness from \$25.0 million to \$15.0 million.
 The committee continues to oppose the 18-month readiness posture and added RRW to its rationale for that position.
 The bill as passed by the Senate provides \$25.0 million for test readiness.
+The conference bill provides \$20.0 million for test readiness, a reduction of \$5.0 million; at the same time, it increases by \$5.0 million the funds for subcritical experiments (experiments using high explosives and fissile material configured so as not to support a nuclear chain reaction), which are held only at Nevada Test Site.